mattiaivaldi/TRACKS/README.md

 Monte Carlo particles' tracks generation and reconstruction with multiple scattering and noise.
 Developed by Luca Quaglia and Mattia Ivaldi - Torino, 2018.

-TRACKS requires a working version of Root on your device.
+TRACKS requires a working version of ROOT on your device.
 It has an easy 3-steps usage:
 1. open and edit the file _detector_info.txt_ with the format
 `layer_name width radius thickness theta_rms`